codewind-resources/design-documentation/codewindServer/Deploying codewind.md

 # Deploying Codewind

 Before a remote deployment of Codewind can begin, login to your cluster using for example `oc login`.
-The account used needs to be an 'adminstrator account' with ability to create service accounts, cluster roles, routes/ingress, PV claims, pods, deployments and secrets.
+This account needs to be an 'adminstrator account' with ability to create service accounts, cluster roles, routes/ingress, PV claims, pods, deployments and secrets.
 This account is only required for deplying and removing instances.
 Users of a deployed Codewind remote instance will communicate directly with it over HTTPs and do not require any special Kubernetes accounts.
 Codewind users authenticate using the deployed Codewind Keycloak service.

 ## Installing a remote codewind-pfe with Keycloak